The Albany Clinic • Jul 15, 2024

 Ketamine infusion therapy is known for its rapid-relief effects.
 Patients often experience symptom improvement within hours to a few days of receiving the infusion.

 Ketamine has been shown to have a low risk of addiction or dependence when used as prescribed in the controlled setting of ketamine infusion therapy.
+Ketamine infusion therapy is considered safe for individuals without a history of substance abuse or schizophrenia.
 This makes ketamine infusion therapy a safer alternative to traditional medications that can have a higher risk of abuse or dependency.

 Overall, ketamine infusion therapy is generally safe.
 The most common side effects are mild and may include nausea, dizziness, or increased blood pressure.
 These typically resolve shortly after the infusion.